 Freeman's homer leads Braves to 10-8 win over Brewers

-Freddie Freeman's two-run home run snapped a tie in the ninth and the Atlanta Braves rallied from a four-run deficit in the final three innings to beat the Milwaukee Brewers 10-8 on Friday night.
-Freeman hit his eighth homer off Brewers closer Neftali Feliz , who was summoned to pitch the ninth in a tie game.
+Freeman's two-run home run snapped a tie in the ninth and the Braves rallied from a four-run deficit in the final three innings to beat the Milwaukee Brewers 10-8 on Friday night.
+"Usually when you are feeling bad at the plate and missing opportunities you want another one just to redeem yourself," he said.

 Add your comments below